 Away from housing, Wayne’s company has designed digital radios, fold-up bikes and water-butts shaped like bottoms.
 He has also launched a series of Vintage festivals, served as a judge for the Stirling Prize and published Just Above The Mantelpiece and Mass Market Classics.
 Wayne is on the Design Council Trustee Board and the Design Council CABE Committee, and was awarded an MBE in the Queen’s Birthday Honours list of 2006.

-In presentations Wayne argues that a flat economy still offers opportunities, especially in the UK’s £62bn creative sector.
+In presentations, Wayne Hemingway MBE argues that a flat economy still offers opportunities, especially in the UK’s £62bn creative sector.
 His own pop-up kiosks are a prime example, providing low-rent space to a new generation of designers.

 Image copyright: Image © courtesy of Rebecca Reid

 Price based on UK delivery

 Branding, Change, Consumer Behaviour, Creative Thinking, CSR, Economics, Entrepreneurship, Future Trends, Innovation, Property, Retail, Technology